-Dr. González de Bustamante serves as the director of the Center for Border and Global Journalism.
-She holds a dual courtesy appointment with the UA Center for Latin American Studies and is an affiliated faculty member of the Department of History, Mexican American Studies Department and of the Graduate Programs in Human Rights Practice.
-She holds the title of UA Distinguished 1885 Scholar.
+At UA, Dr. González de Bustamante served as director of the Center for Border and Global Journalism.
+She held a dual courtesy appointment with the UA Center for Latin American Studies and is an affiliated faculty member of the Department of History, Mexican American Studies Department and of the Graduate Programs in Human Rights Practice.
+She held the title of UA Distinguished 1885 Scholar.
 Before going into academia, she worked for 15 years as a journalist in commercial and public television.

 Dr. González de Bustamante’s research has focused on historical and contemporary issues related to media in the U.S.-Mexico borderlands, Mexico, and other parts of Latin America.
 Her latest book is Surviving Mexico: Resistance and Resilience Among Journalists in the Twenty-first Century (Austin: The University of Texas Press, 2021).
 The book examines how in Mexico, one of the most dangerous countries in the world for reporters, journalists have resisted mounting constraints and in the process have been able to strengthen individual and collective levels of resilience.
 She is author of “Muy buenas noches,” Mexico, Television and the Cold War (Lincoln: University of Nebraska Press, 2012), and the co-editor of Arizona Firestorm: Global Immigration Realities, National Media, and Provincial Politics (New York: Rowman and Littlefield, 2012).
 Her work has been published in top academic journals and in 11 edited scholarly books.
 Over the past decade, she has presented and delivered more than 85 scholarly presentations, keynote speeches, conference papers, and invited talks around the world.